bsmith89/blog/content/Education/python-lesson-balance.md

 [swcarpentry]: https://software-carpentry.org

-But, despite all of the advantages, teaching _anybody_ to program is _hard_.
+But, despite all of the advantages, teaching _anybody_ to program is hard.
 In my experience, one of the most challenging trade-offs for lesson planners is between motivating the material and teaching a mental model for code execution.